Cinara Aphids on Christmas Trees in North Carolina

 In most instances, Cinara aphids have no apparent effect on Fraser fir Christmas trees.
 They are easy prey to predators such as ladybugs, and usually disappear after several weeks.
 However, Cinara aphids can promote the growth of sooty mold, a black fungus on the foliage growing on the honeydew, excrement produced by the aphids.
 In rare instances during years of drought, extremely high numbers of Cinara aphids feeding on trees before bud break can reduce terminal growth and produce smaller, yellow-green needles on the upper whorl of branches.
 However, by far the greatest cause for concern with Cinara aphids is that they are a nuisance to consumers once the Christmas tree is set up in the home.

 Cinara Aphid Appearance.
 Cinara aphids are some of the largest aphids found in the world, Cinara aphids are usually dark in color appearing brown to black.
 The young are smaller versions of the adult.
 Cinara strobi, the Cinara aphid found on eastern white pine, has white spots on the rear of the abdomen.
 Cinara aphids eggs are black and oblong and are found singly on the base of the needles.
-They are only rarely produced and seldom seen
+They are only rarely produced and seldom seen.

 Cinara Aphid Lifecycle.
 As these aphids are not widely studied, not much is known about the lifecycle.
 Like most aphids, Cinara aphids produce live young which allows a quick build up of the population.
 Commonly found in an aphid colony are a few large aphids found with many smaller ones.
-These aphids also lay eggs on needles in the fall.
+They may lay eggs on needles in the fall.
 Eggs have not been shown to hatch when moved to warmer temperatures in a house or greenhouse, and probably require a day-length trigger.
 Egg production is not common in western North Carolina.
 Some Cinara aphids have wings, though like most aphids, they are not good at flying.

 Where Cinara Aphids Are Found.
 The Cinara aphids typically live in large colonies of up to several hundred aphids.
 In the spring, Cinara aphids tend to congregate on the terminal, trunk, and upper whorl of branches.
 In the fall, perhaps because of cooler temperatures, Cinara aphids are more commonly found lower on the trunk and on the lower branches where they are hidden from view.